 Our school placements can be within any of our Alliance schools be they Strategic Partners or from our wider Alliance.
-Generally, these are within the Mersey City Region i.e. Liverpool or the surrounding boroughs.
+Generally, these are within the Liverpool City Region i.e. Liverpool or the surrounding boroughs.

 Trainees teach across the age and ability range and will have some opportunity to work with pupils at key stage 5.

 We operate three placements across two schools within the academic year: home school in terms 1 and 3 with a contrasting away school in term 2.

 Trainees spend three to four days per week in their placement across the first two terms and are there full time in the final term.
 The rest of the week is comprised of: one day per week at Liverpool Hope University further developing subject knowledge and pedagogy.
 In addition, there are 12 Masters days across the academic year which are also delivered at Liverpool Hope University.

 School Wide Development sessions form part of the training delivered at St John Bosco.
 These sessions are delivered by our wide ranging Specialist Leaders of Education (SLEs) who are experts in their field.

 As part of the programme, trainees undertake a placement within our network of SEND schools as well as an enrichment week, experiencing other aspects of school life.

 The course fees for 2020/2021 are as follows:

 - A 2:1 degree or above.
 A 2:2 may be accepted for exceptional candidates.